 Despite facing new U.S. sanctions and confronted with proxy wars in Syria and Yemen following the escalation of its bilateral relations with Saudi Arabia and its Gulf allies since the 2011 Arab Spring, Iran has planned to rapidly increase its oil production from currently around 3.7 million barrels per day (mb/d) to around 5 mb/d and its gas production from presently more than 800 million cubic meters per day (mcm/d) to nearly 1.37 billion cubic meters per day (bcm/d) by 2021.
-In 2017, Teheran negotiated both with Western IOCs as well as state-owned Russian and Chinese oil and gas companies to develop 27 oil and gas projects with an overall worth of US\$200 bn.413 In total, it needs another US\$200 bn for its upstream and downstream projects.414 It has also worked out a more flexible and less risky contractual framework of the Iran Petroleum Contracts (IPC) and other more attractive conditions for foreign investments.415 Iran hopes not only to significantly increase its oil and gas exports via Iran to the world markets.416
+In 2017, Teheran negotiated both with Western IOCs as well as state-owned Russian and Chinese oil and gas companies to develop 27 oil and gas projects with an overall worth of US\$200 bn.
+In total, it needs another US\$200 bn for its upstream and downstream projects.
+It has also worked out a more flexible and less risky contractual framework of the Iran Petroleum Contracts (IPC) and other more attractive conditions for foreign investments.
+Iran hopes not only to significantly increase its oil and gas exports to the world markets (both to Europe and Asia) but also to function as an regional energy transportation hub for Caspian and Central Asian oil and gas exports via Iran to the world markets.

-In 2017, it accepted an oil price of around US\$55 per barrel and has agreed in principle to an oil production cut between OPEC and non-OPEC countries.417 But its principle support has been dependent on the exemption from any production cuts or constraints itself as long as it can expand its oil and gas production.
-As it was fully able to benefit from the rising oil prices until 2014 as a result of the Western sanctions, it also had much less problems to adopt lower oil prices until 2017.418
+In 2017, it accepted an oil price of around US\$55 per barrel and has agreed in principle to an oil production cut between OPEC and non-OPEC countries.
+But its principle support has been dependent on the exemption from any production cuts or constraints itself as long as it can expand its oil and gas production.
+As it was fully able to benefit from the rising oil prices until 2014 as a result of the Western sanctions, it also had much less problems to adopt lower oil prices until 2017.